iHotspot-Prod/product-manager-portfolio/README.md

-# Resume & Certifications
+# Biometric Boarding System Case Study

-This folder includes my updated resume and certifications such as CSPO, Asana Workflow Specialist, and PMP (in progress).
+This folder contains a case study of a biometric product launch I managed, including workflows, goals, and roadmaps aligned with company objectives.